chainwayxyz/clementine-cli/docs/withdraw.md

 This guide covers the withdrawal process from Citrea back to Bitcoin using Clementine CLI.
 Withdrawals follow a specific sequential process using two devices for maximum security.

-All available withdrawal commands can be viewed using `clementine-cli withdrawal --help` command and `clementine-cli withdrawal <subcommand> --help`.
+All available withdrawal commands can be viewed using `clementine-cli withdraw --help` command and `clementine-cli withdraw <subcommand> --help`.

 ## Prerequisites